Contrast-Security-OSS/docs/content/installation/netcore/azureAppService/Installation-nuget-project-netcore.md

 ## Step One: Create an application hosted on Azure App Service

 * [Create an Azure account](https://portal.azure.com/), if you don't have one already.
-* Follow the instructions to [create an .NET Core web application](https://docs.microsoft.com/en-us/azure/app-service/app-service-web-get-started-dotnet), and deploy it to Azure App Service.
+* Follow the instructions to [create a .NET Core web application](https://docs.microsoft.com/en-us/azure/app-service/app-service-web-get-started-dotnet), and deploy it to Azure App Service.
 * Publish your application to Azure, and confirm that it works as expected without Contrast.

 ## Step Two: Add the Contrast NuGet Package to your application